dfsp-spirit/anonsurfer/README.md

 If you need to be sure, it may be better to rename the input DICOM/NIFTI files to random names and re-run recon-all from scratch, so the metadata can never make it into the files and does not have to be removed afterwards.

-## Metadata dropping by file format
+## Metadata and dropping method by file format

 * mgh/mgz files (3 or 4-dimensional brain volumes):
   - contained metadata:
     * original full absolute path to talairach file, including the ID in the source path
+    * history of shell commands run on the file
-  - removal method: convert to NIFTI and back (using mris_convert).
+  - removal method: convert to NIFTI and back (using `mris_convert`).
+* label files (sections of a brain surface, defined by vertex list):
+  - contained metadata:
+    * in the ASCII format, the first line is a comment that contains the ID
+  - removal method: replace the ID part in the files using regex and standard POSIX shell tools (e.g., `sed`)